nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - You can't change a virtual machine's generation after you've created it( size changing the family requires diffrent underlying HW)
 - If the virtual machine is currently running, changing its size will cause it to restart.
 It is a distrucptive procedure.
 - You can't resize a VM size that has a local temp disk (D: drive) to a VM size with no local temp disk and vice versa
+- You can't resize a VM size that has a SCSI-based VM to a VM size that has a remote NVMe-enabled VM
 - NVM Express (NVMe) is a communication protocol that facilitates faster and more efficient data transfer between servers and storage systems
 - Generation 2 VMs use the new UEFI-based boot architecture rather than the BIOS-based architecture but no price difference.
 - Azure Compute offers virtual machine sizes that are Isolated to a specific hardware type and dedicated to a single customer.
 The Isolated sizes live and operate on specific hardware generation and will be deprecated when the hardware generation is retired